The Sharing Economy is NOT Big. Part 3. Access Economy: Co-working Spaces, Gig-Economy and SaaS

 Specialist HR companies have already popped up that deal specifically with gig workers.

-All of the economic, technological and cultural forces along with things like just-in-time scheduling, automation, robots and artificial intelligence, are going to impact the labor market.
+All of the economic, technological and cultural forces along with things like just-in-time scheduling, automation, robots, and artificial intelligence, are going to impact the labor market in unforeseeable ways.
 We can make educated guesses about some of these changes, but others are going to take us by surprise.

-Candidate Clinton made a comment on her campaign that she wants to ‘crack down’ on the gig economy.
-What exactly she means and what she will do is if she wins the presidency is unknown.
+Candidate Clinton made a comment on her campaign that she wants to ‘crackdown’ on the gig economy.
+What exactly she means and what she will do if she wins the presidency is unknown.
 What we do know is that at very least the gig economy is going to get more legislative attention.
-I would guess that some basic protections will be given to all workers and the classifications will be re-evaluated.
+I would guess that some basic protections will be given to all workers.
+This has already started in the United Kingdom.